monsieuroeuf/ians-after-effects-scripts/readme.md

 ## Requirements

-All the requirements are in the `lib` folder – meaning that you'll need to keep the files and the `lib` folder together or they won't work.
+Everything you need is in the zip file.
+Skip to the next bit.

-A little more detail?
-Sure:
+OR if you're a glutton for detail, read on.

 - Most of these use the wonderful [aequery library](https://github.com/docsforadobe/aequery).
 I've included it in the `lib` folder (I hope that's OK, kind and benevolent aequery authors).
 Follow the link if you want to learn more, or grab the latest version, but I get the feeling it's not updated much these days.
 - One of them uses `json2.js`, but in the source code it says "USE YOUR OWN COPY" literally, in all caps like that.
 So I guess that one is cool.